Who is driving the anti-livestock agenda and why?

 Capitalist power centres

+History has shown that top-down policies promoting grand schemes often come with control, exploitation, dispossession, and self-legitimization.
 Transnational corporations and investors operate within an aggressive globalist economy, in which certain think tanks represent the strategic planning and consensus-forming centres of the capitalist elites.
-Such think tanks, like the Council on Foreign Relations and the World Economic Forum in Davos, leverage the interconnections between corporate executives, mass media, and global bureaucrats to shape policy frameworks, including a so-called 'Great Food Transformation' towards a 'Planetary Health Diet'.
-The latter has been initiated and promoted by the EAT Foundation, a 'Davos for food'.
+Such think tanks, like the Council on Foreign Relations and the World Economic Forum in Davos, leverage the interconnections between corporate executives, mass media, and global bureaucrats to shape policy frameworks.
+The ‘Great Food Transformation’ which seems to have originated as a WEF initiative exemplifies this.

 Global management institutions